simple-orm/core/README.md

 You pass in the `repository` which is used to determine the table that it is joining.
 You then pass in the `on` property which matches what the `where` property structure is.

-### Repository API
+### Repositories

+Repositories are used to interact with a group of data records.

 #### create(initialDataObject)

+- `*initialDataObject (object)`: Object that will be used to populate the model's initial values

 The `create()` method will allow you to create a new instance of the model that is tied to the repository.
-You can optionally pass in an object that will be used to populate the model's values.

 ```javascript
 var newUser = yield dataLayer.user.create({